treasure-data/facebook-open-academy-fluentd-2015/README.md

 Here are ways in which it is nothing like your university classes:

-1. Most of our communication will be virtual: Apart from the hackathon, we will be in touch through mostly asynchronous communications such as email/mailing list/etc (Detailed info coming soon).
+1. Most of our communication will be virtual: Apart from the hackathon, we will be in touch through mostly asynchronous communications such as email/mailing list/etc (see [Getting Help](#getting-help)).
 2. There will not be any exam or quiz: So no sweat!
 No need to memorize how to prove something runs `O(N*logN)`!
 You will be evaluated on participation.
 I know this is a very loosely defined rubric.
 I will make it more concrete in the coming weeks as I learn more about what everyone wants to learn/what their strengths are.

 Finally, this is the very first time I am "teaching" a course in any setting.
 As this page's URL suggests, my day job is working at a startup called [Treasure Data](http://www.treasuredata.com) where I work in engineering/marketing.
 If you are interested in what it's like to work at a startup, etc., ask me anytime.